 The extra leaves for the dining room table have been dusted off and jammed into place.
 The 18 unmatched chairs are being assembled around that table in a dining room that seems to have shrunk since last Rosh Hashanah.
-A huge brisket is in the freezer, hogging up space.
+A huge brisket is in the freezer.

 There she was, resplendent in a black jumpsuit and a gold lame trapeze-style coat with lavish ruffles, no less.

 No more first days of school at our house.

 Yoo-hoo!
 Is anybody out there?
 Come out, come out, wherever you are!

 Perhaps it was the way the sunlight hit her face.
 It was bright and unforgiving.